 UK Market Trading

-Heading into the close, the FTSE 100 is down 25 points, looking set to end the week on a down note.
+Heading into the close, the FTSE 100 has gained 40 points, beginning a key week for markets on a strong note.

 Commodities Market Update